10 MPH Fixed Embedded Bollard – Carbon / Powder Coated [RFP5560R S10]

 Another consideration regarding a tested 10 MPH fixed barrier pipe bollard is the material being used.
 Generally, all bollards will require some maintenance over time to ensure that they are a viable solution to stop a vehicle.
 Some bollards, by the nature of the application, will be placed in an environment where they will require more frequent maintenance.
 Applications in regions where harsh winter weather is common may be bombarded with salt and other chemicals that can accelerate the deterioration of a bollard and weaken it over time.
 The conditions are more pronounced in heavy traffic areas such as gas stations.
 In these instances, another material such as stainless steel, or galvanized pipe may be considered.

 After it has been determined that a 10 MPH fixed barrier pipe bollard solution is optimal for a particular application, the layout, placement and spacing of the fixed posts need to be established.
-Spacing is a critical component of an installation that is often over-looked.
+Bollard spacing is a critical component of an installation that is often over-looked.
 If spaced too far apart, the likelihood of a parking lot bollard stopping a vehicle becomes less likely.
 If spaced too close together they can become an impediment to handicapped and general pedestrian access.
 Typical spacing of parking lot bollards in a standard application is 48” bollard edge to bollard edge.